 But that was then, and this now.
 How does holographic event technology evolve?
 Traditionally, experiential and AV staging companies relied on particular foils and materials to produce a realism that could trick even the most well-trained eyes.
-But AV Concepts and Rezin8 didn’t stop there.
+But AV Concepts didn’t stop there.
 Being the leaders in their respective fields in the world of event holography, they pushed on.
 Tupac’s resurrection was only a taste of what the future held.
 The technology needed to evolve.

 Jim Thornton, Chief Revenue Officer of AV Concepts spoke to these new advancements.
 “The kind of things we can do now provide us with the flexibility to create live holographic effects in a wider variety of areas.
 We used to need such a controlled environment–it was rigid, but we made it work.”
 What’s capable now with this new technique?
 A brighter, even more convincing presence with the potential to bring effects like this into spaces we couldn’t have before.

 AV Concepts’s R&D team shows us that just because they’re able to create an effect as spectacular as Tupac’s hologram, doesn’t mean there’s nothing left to advance in the world of holographic event technology.
 Tupac’s hologram was nothing short of amazing.
 However, this new proprietary process by AV Concepts upped the ante on live event holographics.
 They worked together to advance the industry despite all of their well-earned success.